Governance

 - Christelle Creffe, Head of the French Museum Service, Deputy Director-General for Heritage and Architecture of the Ministry of Culture

-- Sabine Sciortino, Deputy Director for Culture and Soft Diplomacy at the Ministry of Europe and Foreign Affairs
+- Sabine Sciortino, Director for cultural, educational, academic and scientific diplomacy – Ministry for Europe and Foreign Affairs

 Scientific Council